 As for fragrance, whether to embellish a room or add character to some item of clothing, essential oils can serve as ideal organic substitutes for hazardous, chemical products.
 Dried herbs and fresh flowers are simple, affordable and natural ways to liven the sensory experience of any household space.

-This article originally appeared on Fulfillment Daily.
+A version of this article originally appeared on Fulfillment Daily.

 *Use coupon code amberbodilyhealth for a 10% discount at checkout.